Gunman at large after UnitedHealthcare CEO fatally shot in ‘brazen targeted attack,’ police say

 New York Gov. Kathy Hochul has directed state police to provide NYPD “with any necessary assistance with the investigation to ensure the safety of all New Yorkers.”

 “This is a horrifying and shocking act of violence.
-My thoughts are with Brian Thompson’s family and loved ones and all those working at United Healthcare in Minnesota,” Senator Amy Klobuchar said in a post on X Wednesday morning.
+My thoughts are with Brian Thompson’s family and loved ones and all those working at United Healthcare in Minnesota,” US Sen. Amy Klobuchar of Minnesota said in a post on X Wednesday morning.

-“I’m horrified by the assassination of my constituent, Brian Thompson, this morning in NYC and have his family in my prayers,” Congressman Dean Phillips, of Minnesota’s 3rd District, wrote.
+“I’m horrified by the assassination of my constituent, Brian Thompson, this morning in NYC and have his family in my prayers,” US Rep. Dean Phillips, of Minnesota’s 3rd District, wrote.

 The-CNN-Wire